PennLINC/babs/docs/source/walkthrough.rst

 Step 2.2.
 Use ``babs-check-setup`` to make sure it's good to go
 --------------------------------------------------------------------
-It's important to let BABS checks if everything has been correctly set up.
-In addition, it's a good idea to run a toy, test job to make sure the environment you specified in the YAML file is working as expected.
+It's important to let BABS check to be sure that the project has been initialized correctly.
+In addition, it's often a good idea to run a test job to make sure that the environment and cluster resources specified in the YAML file are workable.

 Note that starting from this step in this example walkthrough, without further instructions, all BABS functions will be called from where the BABS project